ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-147.md

 ---
-title: Welcome to IPFS Weekly 147
+title: 'Welcome to IPFS Weekly 147: Web3.Storage, js-IPFS 0.56.0 Upgrade, JS13K Hackathon,
+  and More'
 description: When one hackathon ends, another begins, the launch of Web3.Storage, and more this week in the IPFS galaxy.
 author: Emily Vaughan